All students in the PrePhysician Assistant Program must declare a primary major.

 Requirements for Physician Assistant School

-- Application to physician assistant programs is made through the centralized application CASPA
+- Application to PA programs is made through the centralized application CASPA

 - Admission to Physician Assistant School is highly competitive.